truszko1/truszko1.github.io/_posts/2022-12-16-when-is-it-time-to-embrace-a-new-language-or-framework.markdown

 date:   2022-12-16 16:12:00 -0600
 categories: career
 author: Rafal Truszkowski
-excerpt: "Software developers should carefully consider the benefits and costs of learning a new language or framework based on opportunities, personal growth, staying relevant, or a desire for change."
+excerpt: "Should I learn a new programming language?
+Hmm, let's see... job opportunities, personal growth, staying relevant, avoiding boredom.
+All valid reasons.
+Or you could just do it because it's like a puzzle and puzzles are fun.
+Your call."
 header:
   overlay_image: /assets/images/snow-mountain.jpg
   overlay_filter: 0.6 # same as adding an opacity of 0.5 to a black background